byu-cce270/content/docs/unit1/2_analyzing_managing_data/data_read.md

    </br> **Hint**: Filter column E to show cells that are empty.
 7. When you're finished, your spreadsheet should look like this:
    ![google_sheets_sort_filter.png](images/google_sheets_sort_filter.png)
+8. Change the access so anyone with the link can edit.
+Copy the Link and paste into the pre-class quiz.